-Our audience analytics products deliver digital media intelligence by providing an independent, third-party measurement of the size, behavior and characteristics of Internet users on multiple devices such as PCs, mobile devices and tablets as well as insight into the effectiveness of online advertising.
-Our core product offerings are built around our Media Metrix ® product, but also include Video Metrix TM, Mobile Metrix TM, Plan Metrix TM and Ad Metrix TM.
-As the Internet evolves, we are continually creating new solutions, such as Social Essentials TM, which provides insight into the audience size, composition, behavior and brand engagement of consumers reached by brands on Facebook.
+Our audience analytics products deliver digital media intelligence by providing an independent, third-party measurement of the size, behavior and characteristics of Internet users on multiple devices such as TVs, PCs, smartphones and tablets as well as insight into the effectiveness of online advertising.
+Our core product offerings are built around our Media Metrix product, but also include Video Metrix , Mobile Metrix , Plan Metrix and Ad Metrix .
+As the Internet evolves, we are continually creating new solutions, such as Social Essentials , which provides insight into the audience size, composition, behavior and brand engagement of consumers reached by brands on Facebook, and Media Metrix Multi-Platform, which provides a comprehensive view of digital consumer behavior across desktop computers, smartphones and tablets.
 We typically deliver our audience analytics products electronically in the form of weekly, monthly or quarterly subscription-based reports.
 Customers can access current and historical data and analyze this data anytime online.